 Revisiting Old Console Video Games

-Imagine getting a doctors prescription to play video games.
+Imagine getting a physicians prescription to play video games.
 It happened for my father when he underwent eye surgery.
-The premise was it would help with hand eye coordination and depth perception and speed up the recovery time as well as make the recovery time a bit more enjoyable.
-This happened back in the early 1990's so a new Super Nintendo found its way into my fathers house.
+The premise was it would help with hand-eye coordination and depth perception and speed up the recovery time as well as make the recovery time a bit more enjoyable.
+This happened back in the early 1990's so a new Super Nintendo found its way into my fathers' house.
 He was retired, in his sixties and computer literate, so it was a learning curve for him.
-There were many long distance calls between me and him on setup and howto's which soon changed to calls about game play and high scores.
+There were many long distance calls between me and him on setup and howto's which soon changed to calls about gameplay and high scores.
 That was one smart doctor for my father's recovery was 100 percent.

 What I Came Up With